microsoft/MixedReality-SpectatorView/doc/SpectatorView.Setup.md

 ### QR Code Detection

-1. Obtain the [MixedReality QR Code Plugin](https://github.com/dorreneb/mixed-reality/releases) and include the associated dll's into the [MixedReality-QRCodePlugin folder](../external/MixedReality-QRCodePlugin).
+1. Download the [MixedReality QR Code Plugin](https://github.com/dorreneb/mixed-reality/releases) zip folder and extract its contents into the [MixedReality-QRCodePlugin folder](../external/MixedReality-QRCodePlugin).
 2. In the WSA unity player settings, add the **QRCODESTRACKER_BINARY_AVAILABLE** preprocessor directive.
 (This is located via Build Settings -> Player Settings -> Other Settings -> 'Scripting Defined Symbols')

 >Note: **QRCODESTRACKER_BINARY_AVAILABLE should be removed from the WSA Player settings when building for HoloLens 1.** Adding QRCODESTRACKER_BINARY_AVAILABLE to the player settings for Android, iOS and HoloLens 2 builds should not generate any issues for other spatial alignment strategies.
 However, when building for HoloLens 1, the QRCODESTRACKER_BINARY_AVAILABLE needs to be removed from the WSA Player settings.
 Compilation checks to determine whether a device supports QR Code detection are currently conducted using this QRCODESTRACKER_BINARY_AVAILABLE flag.
 HoloLens 1 does not support QR Code detection.